coder-mike/microvium/doc/contribute.md

 `tasks.json` has been set up such that `ctrl+shift+B` will run the TSC compiler continuously in the background.
 This is useful if working on the TypeScript side of things but will not automatically build the C++ side of things.

 `launch.json` has been set up such that the `Mocha All` launch profile will run the mocha tests.
-The mocha tests use `ts-node/register` so they run directly from the TypeScript files rather than the JS output.
-There is also a `no-ts.mocharc.json` which can used from the `Mocha All No-TS` launch profile, which will debug the JS output files.
-The experience should be similar.
-The latter might be faster because there's no compilation involved (and can be used if you're running the background build task with `ctrl+shift+B`).
+The mocha tests run the JS files, not the TS files, so you need to build the TS files beforehand, e.g. by running the background build task with `ctrl+shift+B`.

 You can debug a subset of the unit tests by temporarily adding something like `"-g", "scope-analysis"` (if you're debugging `scope-analysis` for example) to the `args` of the chosen launch configuration (Edit: I think the update to use mocharc.json has broken this ability.
 Can anyone fix it for me?).
 For the `end-to-end` tests, you can also add `testOnly: true` or `skip: true` to the test input file yaml header to control which tests mocha will run.